Email FacebookTwitterMenu burgerClose thin

 • Create a plan for managing personal or business assets if you become incapacitated

-• Set aside assets to care for a special needs dependent
+• Set aside assets to care for a dependent with a disability

 • Establish rules or requirements that beneficiaries must meet to receive their inheritance